Seattle Mayor Jenny Durkan proposes leasing 300 hotel rooms to house people living homeless

 But placing people who are homeless in hotels has also met resistance from some neighbors who fear their health and safety could be put at risk by proximity to the facilities.

-Deputy Mayor Casey Sixkiller said he believes leasing the hotel spaces applies lessons from King County’s hotel effort, to which Seattle also lent some support.
+Deputy Mayor Casey Sixkiller said Seattle’s proposal applies lessons from King County’s hotel effort, to which Seattle also lent some support.

 “It’s creating a surge capacity in the overall shelter system as part of our ongoing COVID-19 response to get through the winter, get through what experts are saying will be another bump in COVID cases nationally,” Sixkiller said in an interview.

-The hotel units, along with the additional shelter beds and vouchers that could help more than 350 households find housing or avoid homelessness, would serve as a path into hundreds of new housing units being created next year, he said.
+The hotel units, along with the additional shelter beds and vouchers, could help more than 350 households find housing or avoid homelessness, he said.
+They also would serve as a path into hundreds of new housing units being created next year.

-In August, city officials announced they would focus two years of Seattle Housing Levy money to build nearly 600 units of permanent supportive housing for chronically homeless people who are often the most visible symptoms of the homeless crisis on Seattle streets.
+In August, city officials announced they would focus two years of Seattle Housing Levy money to build nearly 600 units of permanent supportive housing for chronically homeless people who are often the most visible symptoms of the homelessness crisis on Seattle streets.

 “I think this gives us an opportunity as a bridge as new units come online,” Sixkiller said.
 “It’s COVID response.
 It’s [also] acknowledging we don’t have a lot of vacancy or throughput in the system.”